Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices: Abstract

 \section{Abstract}

-We theoretically and experimentally study the electromagnetically-induced-transparency (EIT) cooling of two-dimensional ion lattices in a Paul trap.
-We realize the EIT ground-state cooling with \Yb ions with hyperfine-energy levels different from other ions with a simple $\Lambda$-scheme that has already been used.
-We observe a cooling rate $\dot{\bar n}=3\times 10^4$quanta/s and a cooling limit $\bar n=0.06\pm 0.059$ for a single ion.
+We theoretically and experimentally investigate double electromagnetically induced transparency (double-EIT) cooling of two-dimensional ion crystals confined in a Paul trap.
+The double-EIT ground-state cooling is observed for \Yb ions with clock state, for which EIT cooling has not been realized like many other ions with a simple $\Lambda$-scheme.
+A cooling rate of $\dot{\bar n}=34~(\pm1.8)~\rm{ms}^{-1}$ and a cooling limit of $\bar n=0.06~(\pm 0.059)$ are observed for a single ion.
 The measured cooling rate and limit are consistent with theoretical predictions.
-We apply the double-EIT cooling on two-dimensional (2D) lattices with up to 12 ions and observe an average phonon number of $\bar n = 0.82\pm 0.34$ for the center of mass mode.
-Different from the 2D crystal in the Penning trap, cooling rates of multiple ions are similar to that of a single ion.
-The ground-state cooling of a 2D lattice with a large number of \Yb ions will advance the field of the quantum simulation of 2D systems.
-Our method can also be extended to the other hyperfine qubits.
+We apply double-EIT cooling to the transverse modes of two-dimensional (2D) crystals with up to 12 ions.
+In our 2D crystals, the micromotion and the transverse mode directions are perpendicular, which makes them decoupled.
+Therefore, the cooling on transverse modes is not disturbed by micromotion, which is confirmed in our experiment.
+For the center of mass mode of a 12 ions crystal, we observe a cooling rate and a cooling limit that are consistent with those of a single ion, including heating rates proportional to the number of ions.
+This method can be extended to other hyperfine qubits, and near ground-state cooling of stationary 2D crystals with large numbers of ions may advance the field of quantum information sciences.

-Cooling down mechanical oscillators into ground states enabled experimental investigation and applications with atoms and ions for quantum information science, including quantum metrology and quantum computation \cite{Wineland2013Novel}.
-Quantized vibrations of mechanical oscillators can be resources for continuous-variable quantum computation \cite{Lloyd1999Quantum,Lau2016Universal,Ding2017Quantum,Ding2017Cross,fluhmann2019encoding} or Boson sampling \cite{Aaronson2011,Lau2012Proposal,shen2014scalable,toyoda2015hon,um2016phonon,shen2018quantum}, which begins with ground state preparation.
-Experimental demonstration of such applications showing quantum advantages requires the ground state cooling of dozens of vibrational modes \cite{Aaronson2011}.
+Cooling down mechanical oscillators into their ground states facilitates experimental investigations and applications with atoms and ions for quantum information sciences \cite{Wineland2013Novel}.
+Quantized vibrations of mechanical oscillators can be used as resources for continuous-variable quantum computation \cite{Lloyd1999Quantum,Lau2016Universal,Ding2017Quantum,Ding2017Cross,fluhmann2019encoding} or Boson sampling \cite{Aaronson2011,Lau2012Proposal,shen2014scalable,toyoda2015hon,um2016phonon,shen2018quantum}, which begins with ground state preparation.
+In order to demonstrate quantum advantages with these applications, ground-state cooling dozens of vibrational modes is required \cite{Aaronson2011}.